ga-wdi-lessons/ruby-oop/readme.md

 Every `@name` must become `@username`.
 </details>

-- `User` is a(n)...
+- is `User` a(n)...
-  - class
+  - class?
-  - instance
+  - instance?
-  - object
+  - object?

-- `alice` is a(n)...
+- is `alice` a(n)...
-  - class
+  - class?
-  - instance
+  - instance?
-  - object
+  - object?

 - `User.greet` throws an error. `alice.greet` works fine.
 So we can deduce that the `greet` method can only be called on...
   - instances of the `User` class
   - the `User` class itself
   - objects

-- Thus, it would be make sense to call `greet` a(n)...
+- Thus, would it make sense to call `greet` a(n)...
-  - "instance method"
+  - "instance method"?
-  - "class method"
+  - "class method"?
-  - "object method"
+  - "object method"?

 - `User.new` works fine. `alice.new` throws an error.
 So we can deduce that the `new` method can only be called on...
   - instances of the `User` class